keimochizuki/hsv/README.md

 Thus, the author used R to prepare appropriate command passed to FFmpeg by tidying up bothersome frame-to-time translation and other error managements.
-Therefore, installation of FFmpeg is necessary before start using hsv pakcage.
+Naturally, installation of FFmpeg is necessary before start using hsv pakcage.